SahbiChaibi/Interactive-interface-for-spatio-temporal-mapping-of-HFOs/README.md

 ![image](https://github.com/user-attachments/assets/7bb235ec-0fa2-4f87-bfc7-193d0d6f4afd)
 ![image](https://github.com/user-attachments/assets/d910c5d6-6b98-4595-8410-27b0a2f442a9)

-   4.The detected HFO events are shown graphically in the upper area, highlighted in red within the signals, and in the bottom graph, indicating their start and end times.
-Additionally, detection results ( HFOs and their feautures) can be displayed numerically by clicking on 'Detection Results' button as shown in this figure:
+   4.The detected HFO events are shown graphically in the upper area, highlighted in red within the unfiltered signals, and in the bottom graph, indicated by their start and end times.
+Additionally, detection results (HFOs and their features) can be displayed numerically by clicking on the 'Detection Results' button, as shown in this figure:

  ![image](https://github.com/user-attachments/assets/46528472-507f-46b3-84d4-65db2bbe5170)